- The most

 sound stages were used with existing sets that could be

 locations around the Los Angeles area were used

-for exterior shots as Malloy and Reed arrive at
+for exterior shots and stock footage, but most scenes as Malloy and Reed

-the scene, but interior scenes were then filmed in
+of the interior scenes then filmed in a sound stage.

 Sinatra & Crosby: The Children of Frank and Bing -

 Air Date: September 20, 1972.

 (L-R) Tina Sinatra, Gary Crosby and Frank Sinatra,